odenio/pgpool-cloudsql/README.md

 `pgpool.healthCheckPassword` | Specifies the password for the PostgreSQL user name configured in health_check_user to perform health check.
 The user and password must be same in all the PostgreSQL backends. ([docs](https://www.pgpool.net/docs/latest/en/html/runtime-config-health-check.html#GUC-HEALTH-CHECK-PASSWORD)) | `""`
 `pgpool.healthCheckDatabase` | Specifies the PostgreSQL database name to perform health check. ([docs](https://www.pgpool.net/docs/latest/en/html/runtime-config-health-check.html#GUC-HEALTH-CHECK-DATABASE)) | `postgres`
 `pgpool.coredumpSizeLimit` | Size limit in blocks of core files that pgpool is allowed to emit if a worker crashes; this is fed to `ulimit -c` in the [wrapper script](bin/pgpool.sh), so valid values are any integer or `"unlimited"`. | `"0"`
+`pgpool.readOnlyFunctionsList` | List of functions that only read data so pgpool knows it can load balance them. ([docs](https://www.pgpool.net/docs/latest/en/html/runtime-config-load-balancing.html#RUNTIME-CONFIG-LOAD-BALANCING-SETTINGS)) | `""`

 <hr>
 </details>